Frequently Asked Questions

 Yes.
 Send all the fonts used in your document along with your document files (we recommend using Postscript or Open Type fonts, but we can work with True Type fonts).
 Exceptions to this rule are files where fonts have been converted to outlines, flattened Photoshop files and PDF files with embedded or subset fonts.

-The easiest way to send us your files is via our online File Transfer System.
+The easiest way to send us your files is via our online File Transfer System (see the link in the main menu).
 You'll receive an email confirmation once your files have been uploaded, and an Oil City Press Ltd. customer service representative will contact you to review as soon as possible.
 We strongly recommend that you compress your files and/or directories (ZIP / Stuff-It) prior to uploading them.

 No. The Oil City Press Ltd. Prepress Department will handle all imposition and trapping.
 Files should be saved as 1-up, with a document page size equal to the trim size of the job (plus bleed where applicable).
 Multi-page documents (books, magazines, etc.) may include facing pages, but pages must be in consecutive order.